nirmalsnair/nirmalsnair.github.io/index.md

 ---
 ## <span id="about-me">About Me</span>

 I'm a computer science researcher working at the intersection of **3D reconstruction** and **human-centered design**.
 My current work focuses on <a href="/democonstruct">demoConstruct</a>, an open-source platform for real-time scene capture, editing, and collaboration across web and VR.
-The system integrates SLAM, digital twins, and collaborative 3D editing, and has been showcased at <a href="https://s2024.siggraph.org/program/labs/">SIGGRAPH Labs 2024</a> and <a href="https://chi2025.acm.org/for-authors/interactivity">CHI Interactivity 2025</a>.
+The system integrates SLAM, digital twins, and collaborative 3D editing, and has been showcased at <a href="https://s2024.siggraph.org/program/labs/">SIGGRAPH 2024 Labs</a> and <a href="https://chi2025.acm.org/for-authors/interactivity">CHI 2025 Interactivity</a>.

 Earlier in my academic journey, my PhD research focused on **multi-view stereo** and the application of metaheuristic optimization to address ill-posed problems in multi-view geometry.
 This foundation in 3D reconstruction and computer vision now informs my efforts on building practical, interactive, and user-facing systems.